Treatment of lipomastia in Saarbrücken

 The tissue proliferation of the male mammary gland can rather be caused by drugs or e.g. changes in the hormonal balance (physiological gynecomastia).
 A disturbed balance between the hormone testosterone (male hormones) and the hormone estrogen (female sex hormone) is associated with the enlarged mammary glands.
 In many cases, however, there is often no clear and precise cause.

-For more causes and even more detailed information on the triggers (causes) of an enlarged male breast, see the main page on gynecomastia.
-There, the male and female hormones and their interaction are also discussed in more detail.
-In addition, the site provides a detailed list of medications that have been associated with the occurrence of the various forms of gynecomastia.
+Triggers or causes of an enlarged male breast include male and female hormones and their interaction.
+In addition, specific medications may be associated with the occurrence of the various forms of gynecomastia.

 What to do about lipomastia?